Optimizing spend management for cloud services by streamlining reporting tools and maximizing savings

 "If I can’t understand the dashboard in 30 seconds, I’m moving on."

 That snapped me out of it.
-From then on, every design decision was about clarity.
-What helps people get answers faster?
+From then on, every design decision was about: What helps people get answers faster?
 What can I take away so the important stuff stands out?
-It was a good reminder that simple is not the same as basic.
-In fact, making something feel simple actually takes a lot more work.

 I tested the new dashboard with 8 users across finance and operations.
-Most of them found the insight they were looking for in under a minute, compared to three to five minutes before.
-A few said they’d actually consider checking the dashboard more often now.
-One of them said, “This finally helps me understand where the money’s going.”
+Most of them found the insight they were looking for (e.g., evaluating important spending metrics at a glance, understanding performance trends over time) in under a minute.

 The redesign didn’t just look better, it helped people work better.